Gendering Practices: Master's Programme

 • Methodologies in Gender Studies

 The first part of the third semester consists of an eight-week Internship.
-The internship can also take place during the second half of the semester.
+Having completed the internship, you will take the following course at the Department:

 The fourth semester consists entirely of completing your master’s thesis.
 You will reflect and discuss the relation between Gender Studies as theory and as practice, within and outside the academic context, and carry out a theoretically informed and analytical thesis, addressing ethical dilemmas in relation to your independent research.